ChristianSiegert/panoptikos/README.md

 ## Introduction

 Panoptikos is an image viewer for Reddit.
-This repository contains a new, experimental, version I'm working on.
-You can play around with it at [experimental.panoptikos.com](http://experimental.panoptikos.com/).
+You can see it in action at [panoptikos.com](http://panoptikos.com/).

 The server-side code is written in Go, the client-side heavily relies on JavaScript.
-The JavaScript library of my choice is Google's Closure Library.
+The JavaScript library used is Google's Closure Library.

-Once the biggest problems are fixed and the most requested features are added, this version will replace the current version of Panoptikos running at [panoptikos.com](http://panoptikos.com/).

-## What’s different?
+## Features

 * You can select any subreddits you want.
 * You can save the URL to save your selection of subreddits.